zefirka/jquerySelectorWheel/README.md

 **Custom alphabet**
 To customize alphabet and symbol order use next two properties in **settings.json**:

-1. <code>type</code>  - Sets input value data type.
-By default type is <code>'int-10'</code>, where last 2 digit says about value's base.
-10 is decimal, 16 is hexadecimal etc. You can use all 2 digital bases from 02 (binar) to 36.
+1. <code>type</code>  - Sets value's datatype.
+By default type is <code>'int-10'</code> (it means that value's datatype is integer and last 2 digit says about value's base - 10 is decimal, 16 is hexadecimal etc).
+You can use all 2 digital bases from 02 (binar) to 36 (0-9a-z).
 Also you can use type <code>'string'</code>.
-If you use string valut type that means that you cant switch option eachSymbol to false.
-And you must set up your custom alphabet for string.
+If you use string value type that means that you can't switch option <code>eachSymbol</code> to false.
+And you must set up your custom alphabet for string type.
-2. <code>alphabet</code> - Sets alphabet's order and symbols.
+2. <code>alphabet</code> - Sets order and symbols for alphabet.
 For example for 'int-16' type, alphabet is '0132456789abcdef'.
 For integer types alphabet calculates automaticaly.
 For string type - alphabet sets up by designer.
+Example: <code>alphabet:"abc"</code> means that user can turn wheel between 3 values "a", "b", "c".

 **Listening for events**